Christina Assi: Biography

-In February 2022, she was wounded when covering the full-scale Russian invasion of Ukraine, but was able to continue working.
 On 13 October 2023, while live reporting on a column of smoke on the Israeli-Lebanese border along with six other journalists, she was a victim of an Israeli tank shell attack in Alma al-Shaab.
 The attack involved two strikes and resulted in Assi losing her right leg.
 One of the two explosions killed her best friend, Reuters correspondent Issam Abdallah.
 Five more of their colleagues were wounded.
 All journalists were wearing bulletproof vests and helmets, clearly marked as press.
 Assi demands that the attack would be considered a war crime.